spritesheet.py

 Args:

-filename (str): Path to the sprite sheet image file
+filename (Union[str, Path]): Path to the sprite sheet image file

 Extract a sprite from a specific rectangular region.